 - Click on Tools > Authentication Configuration Wizard > tick RADIUS checkbox

-- Specify IP address of master RAS Publishing Agent and shared secret.
+- Specify IP address of the Primary Connection Broker and shared secret.

-- Leave Application's name blank and hit OK
+- Leave the Application name blank and hit OK

 - Set Authentication via > Windows domain

 - Click Next and complete configuration.

 NOTE: Once done, there will be an exclamation mark asking you to enable "Require Multi-Factor Authentication user match", please do so by clicking on Edit button and save the changes.